Minefix/MineFix-MC2MTConvertScript/README.md

 # MineFix-MC2MTConvertScript
-A script for MineFix to convert Minecraft textures to Minetest suitable ones.
+A script for MineFix to convert Minecraft assets to Minetest suitable ones.

 Nowhere near complete yet.